Formula Shortage: Q&As about Toddler Formulas & Feeding My Child

 How do I talk to my child’s healthcare provider about the use of toddler formulas for my child?

 We make it easy for you to talk to your child’s healthcare provider about the use of toddler formulas, especially during the infant formula shortage.
-Click here to download a letter you can take to your child’s healthcare provider regarding the use of our formulas.
-Accompany your letter with one of these downloadable charts comparing the nutrient levels in Baby’s Only® Toddler Formulas to other formulas and to nutrient requirements for infant formulas.
-You and your child’s healthcare provider may be surprised – and glad – to learn that the nutrient levels in Baby’s Only® Toddler Formulas are similar to the nutrient levels found in infant formulas.
+Download charts comparing the nutrient levels in Baby’s Only® Toddler Formulas to other formulas.

 How do I know which toddler formula to feed my child?

-Each of our Baby’s Only® Toddler Formulas are created to meet the nutrient requirements for infants set forth by pediatric nutrition experts in the US Infant Formula Act.
-Although the formulas have not been through the entire FDA evaluation process required for infant formulas, they meet Nature’s One’s highest purity standards.
-Once a child is at the appropriate age of 12+ months and/or if recommended by a child’s healthcare provider (especially in the situation of infant formula shortages), Baby’s Only® formulas can be nutritious options.
+Ask your child's healthcare provider which formula is best.
+Although Baby’s Only® toddler formulas have not been through the entire FDA evaluation process required for infant formulas, they meet Nature’s One’s highest purity standards.
+Once a child is at the appropriate age of 12+ months and/or if recommended by a child’s healthcare provider (especially in the situation of infant formula shortages), Baby’s Only® toddler formulas can be nutritious options.
 You can visit our Suitable Formula Substitutes page to learn more about the variety of toddler formulas produced by Nature’s One, and ask your child’s healthcare provider about which formula may be best.

 Is goat’s milk or cow’s milk the best source of nutrition for my child during the shortage?